NC DOR Banner

 Why doesn't the out-of-state retailer collect the tax?

-If the retailer is located out-of-state and does not have a physical location or other type of physical representation in the state, the state cannot require the retailer to collect North Carolina's tax.
+If the retailer is located out-of-state and is not engaged in business in the State, the State cannot require the retailer to collect North Carolina's tax unless the seller has gross sales in excess of one hundred thousand dollars ($100,000) sourced to North Carolina or two hundred (200) or more separate transactions sourced to North Carolina in the previous or current calendar year.
 However, some out-of-state retailers voluntarily collect the North Carolina tax as a convenience to their customers.

-Why do we have to start paying use tax now?
+Why do I have to start paying use tax now?

-How did the Department determine the amount of use tax due in the Use Tax Table on page 8 of the Individual Income Tax Instructions?
+How did the Department determine the amount of use tax due in the Use Tax Table of the Individual Income Tax Instructions?

-The Department compared the information used in other states and made adjustments for the combined North Carolina state and local rates of tax.
+The Department compared the information used in other states and made adjustments for the Total General State, Local and Transit Rates.

 I rarely make purchases from out-of-state vendors.
 Do I still have to pay the amount of use tax shown in the Use Tax Table?